Way2CU/Caracal-Template-Site/doc/caracal.markdown

 Attribute can be used in following ways:

 - Standalone without `kodkod:container` and `kodkod:variation` representing an element whose _content_ and _template_ user will be allowed to change and select but type will remain static;
-- In combination with `kodkod:variation` to indicate which is the currently selected variation of the element from the list of selected.
-In this mode user will be able to select which module to show from list of supported as well as the template and element content;
 - In combination with `kodkod:container` when it indicates of which type container element is allowing selection of supported element types as well as templates and content.

 ```xml